eatonphil/linode-haskell/README.md

 # Setup

-Instance the Haskell platform.
+Install the [Haskell platform](https://www.haskell.org/platform/).
 You will also need http-conduit:

 ```bash
 $ cabal install http-conduit